Simple Explanation of Night Vision Models Differences

 Gen-2

 Generation-2 night vision devices, unlike Gen-1 devices, can operate passively with no IR illuminator required.
-They intensify available light coming from the stars and moon 10 times more than Gen-1, making a scene visible to the human eye.
-IR illuminator may be used when operating in complete darkness.
+They intensify available light from the stars and moon 10 times more than Gen-1, making the scene visible to the human eye.
+An IR illuminator may be used when operating in complete darkness.
 They produce a cleaner and brighter image with no “fish-bowl” effect.
 Typical basic spec.: Gain-10,000x; SNR < 20; Resolution 45-54 lp/mm; life expectancy 10,000 Hrs.

 Gen-2+